telerik/blazor-docs/themes.md

           ]
         }

-1. In the server application, go to the `wwwroot/index.html` file and replace the CDN link with the following.
+1. In the client Blazor application, go to the `wwwroot/index.html` file and replace the CDN link with the following one.
 For a server-side Blazor project, do that in the `~/Pages/Index.cshtml` file.

     **Index file with local stylesheet**